Ikenna-Eke/CSC690-FinalProject/README.md

 # CSC690-FinalProject
+Group Members: Ikenna Eke

 Proposal:
-  Create a NBA App that will display graph of the score of the top 4 leaders in points and assists
+  Create a NBA App that will display graph of the stats of the what the top 4 numbers for points, rebounds, assists, and steals

   Must Have feature:
     Graphs